slerman12/Help-me/2-Opposing-views.md

 Well, thanks to those things and my doctoral advisor, Henry.

+Prior to that, after my family moved to the United States as Jewish refugees from the Republic of Uzbekistan when I was three and two thirds, I faced many challenges: living in a small apartment with a single mother, poverty, learning English, assimilating to American culture, and processing the loss of my grandparents.
+On one hand, I understand the burden of poverty and the struggle of being an immigrant.
+Academically, this means being passionate and dedicated; socially, being open minded towards people of different backgrounds.
+On the other hand, however, I consider myself to be privileged.
+My mother is the embodiment of compassion.
+Material wealth is worthless without meaningful relationships, and disadvantaged conditions are made rich with love.

+My mother raised me to understand the importance of looking at the world from another's perspective.
+As one cannot understand others without first understanding oneself, I have always sought to explore my mind.
+To me, artificial intelligence is an extension of the rigorous self-analysis I've been doing my entire life.
+Designing an intelligent machine not only requires an understanding of mathematics and computer science, but also of humanity and of motivation — and this understanding is afforded to me by the empathy I have for others and by the exploration of my consciousness.
+Not only can I connect the study of intelligence to my lifelong curiosity around the mystery of life, but I can realize these great technologies to affect the world in profoundly positive and meaningful ways.
+My aspiration in my career was to solve general intelligence, and have a voice in ensuring that it is used in the interest of every living being.

-Henry recommended me to the Center for Health and Technology a year into their efforts to model Parkinson’s disease (PD) progression.
+I joined the Center for Health and Technology a year into their efforts to model Parkinson’s disease (PD) progression.
 It was an honor to be entrusted with leading the PPMI Data Challenge project, a high-profile data contest hosted by the Michael J. Fox Foundation, which asked, "What factors at baseline predict clinical progression?"

 ### Charles Venuto